oracle-livelabs/apex/crm-apexlang/1-setup-environment/1-setup-environment.md

 # Lab 1: Setup the Environment

 ## Introduction
-Prepare your local machine with the core tools needed to build and enhance the CRM application.
+In this lab, you prepare your local machine with the core tools needed to build and enhance the CRM application.

 ### Objectives
 - Install Visual Studio Code on the local machine.